midwire/bash.env/README.markdown

 # .env

-Is a comprehensive bash environment system that I've been using for over a decade.
+Is a comprehensive bash environment system.

 Make sure you customize the individual files to your own taste.